mamonraab/violance-detection-in-video-with-pytroch/README.md

         return x
 ```

-well the above is so ugly  i want to make class that  can do the time-distrbution  with the two methods
+well the above is so ugly I want to make a class that  can do the time-distribution  with the two methods
 lets do it

 ```